BioPhoton/ngRe/README.md

 }
 ```

-Here we use `shareReplay(1)` to make sure all subscriber receive the same reference.
+Here we use `shareReplay(1)` to make sure all subscriber receives the same reference.

 **Needs**

-To be able to share references creates on the fly over boservables we have to make shure the observables are multicasted.
+To be able to share references creates on the flyover observables we have to make sure the observables are multicasted.

 > **Sharing a reference over observables**
-> - use `shareReplay(1)` make shure all subscribers recieve the same reference
+> - use `shareReplay(1)` make sure all subscribers receive the same reference
-> - forward last instance for late subscriber.
+> - forward last instance for a late subscriber.
 Also done with `shareReplay(1)`

 ---